-However, our like or dislike of a certain food item is not only based on its taste.
-In his book Perception & Identity in Intercultural Communication, Marshall R. Singer, an American professor and intercultural researcher, recounts an incident when he offered fried caterpillars at a party without informing his guests about the actual content of the snack and describes the reaction of one of them when she learnt that she had eaten caterpillars:
+However, it is not just taste that determines whether we like or dislike a particular food.
+In his book Perception & Identity in Intercultural Communication, Marshall R. Singer, an American professor and intercultural researcher, recounts an incident in which he served fried caterpillars at a party without informing his guests of the actual contents of the snack, and describes the reaction of one of his guests when she learned that she had eaten caterpillars:

 … [She] said, "Marshall, those fried shrimp you put out were delicious."

 "Fried shrimp?"
 I asked as innocently as I could.
 "I didn't serve any fried shrimp."
 "Yes, you did," she insisted.
 "They were in a little white plate on the table.
 In fact, they were so good I ate most of them myself."
 "Oh," I said, pausing for maximum effect, "Those weren't fried shrimp, they were fried caterpillars."

 Virtually the moment I said that the smile disappeared from her face, the color of her face turned green, and she became terribly sick all over my living room floor.